What this article will help you decide

 Ensure your water heater's efficiency and longevity with practical maintenance tips tailored for Austin's unique climate and hard water challenges.
 Learn when to DIY and when to call a professional.

 Ensuring your water heater works efficiently for many years is a goal shared by homeowners across Austin and Marble Falls.
 Given our region's hard water and unique climate, regular maintenance becomes essential to extend the life of your water heater.
-Here’s how to ensure your unit keeps running smoothly. ## Understand Your Water Heater's Needs When it comes to maximizing your water heater's lifespan, understanding its specific needs is key.
+Here’s how to ensure your unit keeps working the way it should. ## Understand Your Water Heater's Needs When it comes to maximizing your water heater's lifespan, understanding its specific needs is key.
 Austin's notorious hard water can leave mineral deposits in your heater, affecting efficiency and lifespan. ### Addressing Hard Water - Install a Water Softener: This can help prevent scale buildup inside your water heater.

 - Regularly Flush Your Heater: Flushing every six months can remove sediment. ## Routine Maintenance Tips Regular maintenance can stave off many issues that shorten your water heater's lifespan. ### Flushing the Tank Flushing your water heater involves draining the tank to eliminate sediment build-up.
 Here’s how: 1.
 Turn Off Power: Shut off the heater’s power source.